 The O2 Tent earned good scores for ease of use, livability, and weather resistance.
-Only lack of adaptability and heavy weight limit its overall score.
+Only a lack of adaptability and heavy weight limit its overall rating.
 Although it is the second heaviest model in this review, its 2 lb 7 oz weight would make it one of the lighter models if we judged it against the products in our Backpacking Tent review.

 The O2 Tent from The North Face is one of the lightest dedicated-pole, double-wall tents we've tested.
 It pitches quickly, and provides all the traditional protections of a 'tent.'

 Weather resistance is one of the metrics where the O2 Tent earned an above average score compared to the other ultralight shelters we evaluated.
 It mostly meets the traditional protection goals of a double-wall tent: rain, wind, bugs, and wet ground.
 With no fly guy out points other than the standard stake out points, we were reluctant to use this model in high winds.
 To reduce weight, the fly does not completely cover the two ends of the tent, rather the inner tent itself has waterproof fabric here.
 High wind can drive rain inside easier than a to-the-ground fly like the Fly Creek Platinum's.
 The fly does attach to the overhead pole in two spots with Velcro.
 It would be nice if there were two fly guy out loops here.

 Weighing in at 2 pounds 6.7 ounces with all included parts and stuff sacks, this is the second heaviest model we tested.
 Other than the Fly Creek HV2 Platinum, this is the only tent in the ultralight review that comes with everything you need for set-up included.
 The O2 Tent is a full 4 oz lighter than the Marmot Nitro 2P, which requires an additional trekking pole as well.

 Weight Bottom Line:

 Inner Tent, Fly, and Poles = 2 lb 2.4 oz